-Sebastien fiddled with the Conduit attached to his pocket-watch’s fob, frowning into the mid-distance.
-“That might actually work, if you play everything just right.
-There are some pivots points where everything could break apart.
-First, even if we can get into Malcolm Gervin’s vault, do we actually know that we’ll find reliable blackmail information within?
-Secondly, this plan hinges on them actually responding to the blackmail attempt the way we want, in a way we’re able to document.
+Sebastien fiddled with the Conduit attached to his pocket-watch’s fob, frowning into the distance.
+“That might work, if you play everything just right.
+But there are some pivot points where everything could break apart.
+First, even if we can get into Malcolm Gervin’s vault, do we know that we’ll find reliable blackmail within?
+Secondly, this plan hinges on them responding to the blackmail attempt the way we want, in a way we’re able to document.
 And finally, how are you going to ensure that all the evidence comes to light at the right time, in the right way?
 If we’re blackmailing your uncles, we can’t plant the false evidence at the same time we break into the vault.
 They’ll definitely check to make sure nothing’s missing.
 How do you plan to control the outcome?
 That’s not to mention all the details of how to pull this off that we’ve yet to discuss.
 There could be pivot points there, too.
 The more variables, the more chances there are for things to go wrong.
 Real life isn’t like a story—inevitably, things go awry, often most horribly at the worst possible moment.
-Rather than a complicated plan with a lot of excitement and moving pieces, an exceedingly simple plan that can be adjusted as needed on the fly is preferable.”
+Rather than a complicated plan with a lot of excitement and moving pieces, an exceedingly simple plan that can be adjusted as needed is preferable.”

-“Let’s work through it from beginning to end, solving problems as we go,” Sebastien said.
-“Do you have the something like the blueprints for your uncle’s house?
+“Let’s run through it from beginning to end, solving problems as we go,” Sebastien said.
+“Do you have the blueprints for your uncle’s house?
 I need to know the details of the layout, the security, and you can’t overlook the servants, even if they walk around acting like they’re invisible.”

-Ana didn’t have the blueprints, but ran off to grab a sheet of paper large enough to sketch out the house and grounds from her memory.
+Ana didn’t have the blueprints but ran off to grab a sheet of paper large enough to sketch out the mansion and grounds from her memory.

 When they were alone, Sebastien turned to Damien.
 “I need you to tell Ana that the Gervins have a betrothal contract with the Raven Queen.
 It’s with one of the branch line men, and I’m not sure of the details, but it was likely negotiated by one of her uncles.
 Ana didn’t mention it, and it seems like it would be perfect blackmail material.
 Hypothetically…we could gather evidence that makes it seem like they’re colluding with the Raven Queen.”